wildekek/personal-website/content/posts/cute-astronaut/index.md

 ![Judith Resnik portrait](resnik.jpg)

-Before Resnik flew the fatal Challenger Mission, she flew mission STS-41-D on board of Space Shuttle Discovery and became the second American Woman in Space.
+Before Resnik flew the fatal Challenger mission, she flew mission STS-41-D on board of Space Shuttle Discovery and became the second American Woman in Space.
 And the first Jewish American in space.
 After doing some research I think it is fair to say that Judy did note give a single crap about those titles, nor did she care for the media attention that they attracted.
 There is something truly powerful about how she handles the following interview and I think it speaks for itself.

 {{< youtube EaafRyuwA8w >}}